-Dr. Lautt, Professor Emeritus at the Department of Pharmacology and Therapeutics at the University of Manitoba, has over 200 peer-reviewed publications to his credit.
-Of these, about 40 are related to HISS, including the following:
+Dr. Lautt, Professor Emeritus at the Department of Pharmacology and Therapeutics at the University of Manitoba, has about 220 peer-reviewed publications to his credit.
+Of these, over 60 are related to HISS, including the following:

 - Hepatic parasympathetic (HISS) control of insulin sensitivity determined by feeding and fasting